EntityGraphQL/EntityGraphQL/README.md

 - All `public` methods marked with the `GraphQLMutation` attribute will be added to the schema
 - Parameters should be the base context that your schema is built from and a class that defines each available parameter (and type)
-- Variables from the GraphQL request are mapped into the args parameter
+- Variables from the GraphQL request are mapped into the args (second) parameter

 You can now request a mutation
 ```